SoftwareHeritage/swh-web/docs/uri-scheme-browse-directory.rst

         reachable from the provided root one
     :statuscode 200: no error
     :statuscode 400: an invalid **sha1_git** value has been provided
-    :statuscode 404: requested directory can not be found in the archive
+    :statuscode 404: requested directory cannot be found in the archive

     **Examples:**